Texas

 Once you sign the form and show your ID you will be able to cast a normal ballot at your polling place.

 The name on your photo ID and the list of registered voters must match.
-If your name is substantially similar (if it's slightly different, is a common variation of your formal name, contains an initial, middle name or former last name or your first, middle or last name is in a different field on the ID than on the list of registered voters) you may still be able to vote a normal ballot.
-However, you must also submit an affidavit stating that you are the same person as is listed on the list of registered voters.
+If your name is substantially similar*, you may still be able to vote a normal ballot; however, you must also submit an affidavit stating that you are the same person as is listed on the list of registered voters.

 If you do not have any of these forms of ID, you can get an Election Identification Certificate to present at the polling place.
 To find out more about these certificates, click here.